What is it?

 There are side effects and risks associated with estrogen-containing birth control pills, however, although many have been reduced through the introduction of lower-dosage versions in recent years.
 These include heart attack, stroke, blood clots, pulmonary embolism, nausea and vomiting, headaches, irregular bleeding, weight gain or weight loss, breast tenderness and increased breast size.

-According to a 1997 World Health Organization study, smoking cigarettes while taking birth control pills dramatically increases the risk of heart attack for women over 35.
+In addition, smoking cigarettes while taking birth control pills dramatically increases the risk of heart attack for women over 35.
 Smoking is far more dangerous to a woman's health than taking birth control pills, but the combination of oral contraceptive pill use and smoking has a greater effect on heart attack risk than the simple addition of the two factors.
 For women of all ages, smoking raises the risk of blood clots and stroke associated with birth control pills.

 If the primary reason you are taking an oral contraceptive is to prevent unwanted pregnancy and you are worried about potential estrogen-related side effects, the "mini-pill," which contains progestin (a synthetic form of the natural hormone progesterone), may be an option.